-The confrontation took place in San Francisco as American Airlines Flight 591, which was due to fly to Fort Worth, was boarding.
+The confrontation took place in San Francisco as American Airlines Flight 591, which was due to fly to Fort Worth was boarding.
 Passenger Surain Adyanthaya was on the plane and started filming shortly after the alleged stroller incident happened, Adyanthaya then posted the video to Facebook.

 "[An American Airline] flight attendant violently took a stroller from a lady with her baby on my flight, hitting her and just missing the baby," wrote Adyanthaya in the post accompanying the video.
 "Then he tried to fight a passenger who stood up for her."

 In the video, you can see a blonde woman holding a child crying at the front of the plane.
-In response to the attendant's actions, a male passenger stood up, went to the front, and demanded the his name.
-Shortly after, the attendant in question re-enters the plane again where he was then challenged by the passenger.
+In response to the attendant's actions, a male passenger stood up, went to the front, and demanded the attendant's name.
+Shortly after, the attendant in question re-enters the plane again where he was challenged by the passenger.